 bleach out, making the gum areas look very odd!

 Third step - Use an ultrasonic denture cleaner.
-This is a more modern approach to denture care, and is the most hygienic way of keeping your dentures nice and clean.
+This is the BEST way to whiten dentures - and it's also the most hygienic way of keeping your dentures nice and clean!

 Ultrasonic denture cleaners are small devices that you can soak your denture in, which also clean by ultrasonics.
 This gets into the smallest crevices of the denture surface, shifting any bacterial build-up and loosening staining.